Everything You Need To Know About Bowleg Correction

 In a chubby toddler just starting to walk, bowlegs are cute and a normal part of childhood development.
 In adolescents and adults, bow legs may be functional, but they can cause hip and knee pain and lead to early arthritis.

 Bowleg correction surgery by an orthopedic surgeon can help that problem.

-Healthy adolescents age 16 and older, and healthy adults up to the age of 60 are good candidates for bow leg correction surgery.
+Healthy adolescents aged 16 and older and healthy adults up to the age of 60 are good candidates for bow leg correction surgery.
 Younger adolescents are still growing fast, so it's better to wait to prevent possible complications.
 Bowleg correction must be performed by an orthopedic surgeon who has special training in the procedure.

 Dr. Shahab Mahboubian is a doctor of osteopathy and orthopedic surgeon who trained at the world-renowned Hospital for Special Surgery in New York.
 He has extensive experience in bowleg correction surgery as well as other orthopedic procedures.
 Our patients love his compassion, skill and bedside manner.
 Contact us at Height Lengthening for a consultation.
 We have answers to your questions about bow leg correction surgery or any other orthopedic issues.